 Indeed also offers additional helpful tools for job seekers, including a resume review, career assessments, and company reviews to help you assess the organizations you apply to.

-- Indeed is one of the biggest job search sites, allowing you to view job listings posted all over the web.
+- Indeed's size allows you to view job listings posted all over the web.

 - Indeed's resume review helps you perfect your resume and pass through ATS screening.
 Career insights help you grasp your salary potential.

-- Company reviews allow job-seekers to make informed decisions about the organizations they wish to work with.
+- Company reviews help job seekers make informed decisions about the organizations they want to work for.

-- Indeed has recently introduced a paid premium subscription tier that is only available in Canada, but may eventually roll out in other parts of the world.
+- Indeed has recently introduced a paid premium subscription tier available only in Canada, which may eventually roll out in other parts of the world.
 For the time being, Canadian users can become Indeed Premium members for $9.99 per month.

 - Because Indeed aggregates jobs from all over the internet, it is particularly vulnerable to fake jobs and scam listings.